Section 2.6 Memory Segmentation

 Note that because of virtual memory, we cannot just access memory on the heap because initially there are no physical memory pages mapped into our virtual address space beyond this point.
 We need to tell the operating system before that we want to do so.
 The operating system then takes care of providing us with enough (if available) physical memory in our virtual address space.
 Again, this is beyond the scope of this text and we will just ignore heap memory for the rest of this chapter.

+organizes the heap in such a way that these guarantees are fulfilled.
+It also deals with the operating system to map enough physical memory into the heap's address space.
 We will talk more about dynamic memory allocation in Section 4.12.
 One thing that is important to understand is that from the perspective of the processor, dynamic memory allocation does not exist and neither is there a difference between static data or data in dynamically-allocated memory.
 These are just abstractions that we conceived to better align the organization of the flat address space with the way we want to program our computer.